heikkiket/gallery/CONTRIBUTING.md

     .venv/bin/activate

+All commands from now on should be executed in this virtual environment.

-After this, you might like to do pip install.
+No, you might like to do pip install to install all dependencies.
 You need optional-dependency called *test* in order to run tests.

     pip install ".[test]"